TiagoMA90/RockPaperScissors/README.md

 <img src="assets/screenshots/bytesdev.png" alt="Responsiveness">

+# Live Project
+The live website can be found [here](https://tiagoma90.github.io/rock-paper-scissors/).

 # Development Process
 ## HTML & Skeleton
 The website was designed and structured with divs grouped and organized both vertically and horizontally in the center of the page.